psarahdactyl/wysiwyc/flattening/README.md

     git clone --recursive http://github.com/psarahdactyl/wysiwyc.git

 This follows a typical cmake/make build routine.
+Make a build directory inside of `visible_strokes/`:

+    cd flattening/visible_strokes
+    mkdir build

-Starting in this directory, change to the build directory:
+Change to the build directory:

-    cd visible_strokes/build
+    cd build

 If you are using Windows, issue: